AlessandroBregoli/rdag/report/report.md

 ## The algorithm

-Both the single source shortest path and the single source longest path for a directed acyclic graph are based on two components: a relax procedure and a topological sort algorithm.
+In @cormen the authors say that both the single source shortest path and the single source longest path for a directed acyclic graph are based on two components: a relax procedure and a topological sort algorithm.
 The only difference between the two algorithms is the definition of the relax function.

 - **Relax procedure for the single source shortest path algorithm**.
 The process of relaxing an edge $(u,v)$ consists of testing whether we can improve the shortest path to $v$ found, so that